Lima Memorial Health System Logo

 Symptoms

-Dermal melanocytosis is not cancerous and are not associated with disease.
+Dermal melanocytosis is not cancerous and is not associated with disease.
 The markings may cover a large area of the back.

 The markings are usually: